ray-project/ray/doc/source/data/batch_inference.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To get predictions, we call :meth:`ds.map_batches() <ray.data.Dataset.map_batches>`,
-by making sure to specify a `ActorPoolStrategy <ray.data.compute.ActorPoolStrategy>`
+by making sure to specify a :class:`ActorPoolStrategy <ray.data.ActorPoolStrategy>`
 which defines how many workers to use for inference.

 .. callout::